Science Friday’s Second Life: The Voyage Home

-DANIEL PETERSCHMIDT: One of my jobs at Science Friday is to help manage our Twitter account during the live show.
+D PETERSCHMIDT: One of my jobs at Science Friday is to help manage our Twitter account during the live show.
 And one Friday afternoon last January, we got a message from a Twitter user named Beragon.
 He said the show’s streaming link was broken and he needed a new one so he could listen on Second Life.
 And I was, like, wait—Second Life?

 NEWSCASTER 1: One of the fastest growing websites on the internet is a 3D world called Second Life.

 NEWSCASTER 2: This is supposed to be me, kind of.
 It’s called an avatar.
 And it’s part of a world some people call very cool, while others consider it very weird.